WPTV-TV: Construction and early years

 In 1952, channel 5 was allocated to West Palm Beach by the Federal Communications Commission (FCC).
 Two groups applied.
 One was WJNO (1230 AM), a West Palm Beach radio station that had been waiting for the FCC to lift its multi-year freeze on new television station licenses to make an application.
 The other was Palm Beach Television, a consortium that counted Theodore Granik—creator of The American Forum of the Air—among its stockholders.
 On November 4, 1953, the two groups combined their bids, ending the contest and receiving a construction permit.
-Palm Beach Television changed its name to WJNO-TV, Inc., and joined forces with WJNO to put the new station on the air.
+As part of the merger, Palm Beach Television changed its name to WJNO-TV, Inc., and joined forces with WJNO radio (still under partially separate ownership) to put the new station on the air.

 WJNO-TV began broadcasting on August 22, 1954.
 Frank Folsom, president of the Radio Corporation of America, put the station formally on air and launched a two-hour dedication that included appearances from stars Dorothy Sarnoff, Vaughn Monroe, Eddy Arnold, Lou Monte, and Paul Gilbert.
 It was an affiliate of NBC.
-Studios were in Palm Beach at the Palm Beach Playhouse.
+Its studio was in Palm Beach at the Palm Beach Playhouse.
 The studio had previously functioned as the greenhouse of the Royal Poinciana Hotel.
 WJNO-TV was the first VHF television station in the city, which already had a UHF outlet: WIRK-TV on channel 21, which started in September 1953.
 WTVJ in Miami, whose signal also covered the Palm Beaches, dropped its remaining NBC programming a month later.
 West Palm Beach gained a second VHF station, WEAT-TV (channel 12, now WPEC), in 1955; it was an ABC affiliate.
-WIRK-TV folded in 1956, and channel 5 aired some CBS programs.
+WIRK-TV folded in 1956.
+Channel 5 aired some CBS programs.

 In 1956, WJNO-TV, Inc. sold the station to John H. Phipps, owner of WCTV serving Tallahassee.
 When the sale closed in November, channel 5 changed call signs to WPTV.
 Phipps sold the station for $2 million in 1961 to Scripps-Howard Broadcasting, making it the fourth Scripps-Howard television station.